Dwang-ML/arcade/CONTRIBUTING.md

 * `Args:` should be used for all parameters
 * `Returns:` can be used if the return value needs additional explanation outside the current docstring.
-If the return type is already clear from type annotation it can be omitted.
+If the return type is already clear from type annotation, it can be omitted.
 * `Raises:` can be used if the function raises exceptions that need to be documented
 * `Yields:` can be used if the function is a generator and yields values
-* `Attributes:` we should try to avoid and instead document the attributes in the code
+* `Attributes:` we should try to avoid it and instead document the attributes in the code
 * Types are visible in the api docs.
 It's not mandatory to include types in docstring, however, simple types like `int`, `str`, `float`, `bool` can be included.
 * Using `optional` is a good way to indicate that a parameter is optional.